KDE/digikam-doc/supported_materials/image_formats.rst

 JPEG 2000
 ---------

 `JPEG 2000 <https://en.wikipedia.org/wiki/JPEG_2000>`_ is an improvement intended to replace the older JPEG standard that was introduced in 2000.
 It provides for the same compression ratio with better (smoother) results compared to JPEG.
-The 2000 version also has the option of being lossless, if specified in the settings.
-It supports metadata and 12-bit color depth.
+The 2000 version also supports lossless images, additional metadata tags, and 12-bit color depth.

 .. _image_tiff: